Skip to content

 Can I renew and stay longer than a year? +

-The permit runs for up to 12 months and you cannot renew it straight away.
-Once it ends, you are expected to spend time outside Croatia before applying again — in practice around six months — so it fits one focused year rather than putting down roots for good.
+The permit runs for up to 18 months (raised from 12 by the Aliens Act change in force from March 2025) and you cannot renew it straight away.
+Once it ends, you are expected to spend time outside Croatia before applying again (in practice around six months) so it fits one focused stint rather than putting down roots for good.
 To stay on, you would need a different legal basis, like a work permit or a long-term residence track.

 Last verified: